carpentries-incubator/lesson-gpu-programming/episodes/introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: questions
 - "What is a Graphics Processing Unit?"
 - "Can a GPU be used for anything other than graphics?"
-- "Are GPUs faster than CPUs?"
+- "For which kinds of tasks are GPUs faster than CPUs?"
 ::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::: objectives
-- "Understand the differences between CPU and GPU"
+- "Explain the key architectural differences between CPU and GPU"
-- "See the possible performance benefits of GPU acceleration"
+- "Estimate the performance speedup of running a computation on the GPU"
+- "Use the terms host and device to distinguish CPU and GPU in the context of GPU programming"
 ::::::::::::::::::::::::::::::::::::::

 # Graphics Processing Unit